Daily Flight Stories

 Soviet Flying Tankettes

 Nonetheless, the Flying Tankettes fell short of the promise of a true flying tank.
-First, the tankettes were too light, and by the onset of World War II, they were hopelessly outclassed by German armored vehicles.
+First, the tankettes were too light and as a result, by the onset of World War II, they were hopelessly outclassed by German armored vehicles.
 Second, the flying tankettes weren’t airdropped, but rather suspended beneath the TB-3s for flight and then unloaded after landing.
-This was akin to transporting them as external cargo loads — in other words, they were not true flying tanks and needed to be delivered to airfields.
-Third, the tankettes and their tank crews were delivered separately to the battlefield, requiring time to join up before combat.
+This was akin to transporting them as external cargo loads on a regular transport plane — in other words, they were not true flying tanks.
+They still needed to be delivered to airfields and in battle, that would be a great limitation.
+Third, the tankettes and their crews were delivered separately to the battlefield, requiring time to join up before combat.
 Despite these shortcomings, the Flying Tankettes did apparently make an operational debut.
 It appears that when the Romanians evacuated Bessarabia (now the Republic of Moldova) in 1940, the Soviets may have air dropped (from a few meters of altitude) a few of the Flying Tankettes as they sought to rapidly occupy the countryside.

 The Antonov A-40

 Soviet planners wanted more capabilities than the Flying Tankettes offered.
-Thus, they turned to Antonov ASTC, one of the most famous Russian aeronautical design bureaus.
+They turned to Antonov ASTC, one of the most famous Russian aeronautical design bureaus.
 Oleg Antonov, the company’s senior designer, soon provided the design for the Antonov A-40 Krylya Tanka (literally, “wings for tank”).
-This was developed and built in 1942.
-Antonov’s concept was to mate a pair of large glider biplane wings to an “off-the-shelf” proven T-60 tank that was only slightly modified to lighten it.
-On landing, the wing would be discarded and the crew could immediately engage in battle, if necessary.
+In 1942, Antonov was successful in mating a pair of large glider biplane wings to an “off-the-shelf” proven T-60 tank.
+The only modification to the tank was to slightly lighten it.
+Antonov’s concept was that the crew would fly the tank to a landing, discard the wings and then immediately charge into battle.

 The British did came up with a better alternative to the Flying Tank for the invasion of France on June 6, 1944, with the General Aircraft Hamilcar GAL.49 glider.
 Inside each Hamilcar, a variety of heavy vehicles or weapons could be carried, including the Light Tank Mk VII Tetrarch.
 In the hours leading up to D-Day, thirty of the Hamilcars were employed with British airborne forces as part of Operation Tonga to land in the fields of Normandy.
 Of those, twenty carried Tetrarch tanks.
 En route, one crashed into the English Channel when the tank unseated from its tie-downs.
 Two more collided while orbiting to land in the nighttime skies over Normandy, destroying both.
 The remainder touched down successfully, but then one was overturned when another Hamilcar hit it on landing.
-Problems continue when the tanks were immobilized when their tracks became entangled in the many discarded parachute shrouds.
-Once clear, however, they provided infantry support successfully, though they were no match for the heavier German tanks encountered.
+The problems with the design continued to dog the tank crews when they were immobilized, their tracks entangled in the many discarded parachute shrouds that littered the landing fields.
+Once clear, however, the remaining tanks provided much needed infantry support, though they were no match for the heavier German tanks encountered.
 Just three survived the first two months of combat.

 What became of the world’s only flying tank pilot, Sergei Anokhin, after his flight in the A-40/T-60?